vfarah-if/TerraformCloudFoundryExercise/README.md

     ![image-20220707163132369](./terraform-help.png)

-- **Note** Tf keeps track of the **state** or resources that are already deployed.
+- **Note** Terraform keeps track of the **state** or resources that are already deployed.
 Setup gitignore if you don't want that stored in GIT

   ![image-20220707154103262](./gitignore-config.png)